-(a) Residents shall not tamper with fire equipment, including but not limited to fire extinguishers, smoke alarms, sprinkler heads, fire doors, and alarms.
+- (a) Residents shall not tamper with fire equipment, including but not limited to fire extinguishers, smoke alarms, sprinkler heads, fire doors, and alarms. - (b) Open flames such as candles and incense are not permitted in residence.
+Residents who require the use of an open flame for religious or spiritual purposes should contact residence staff.

-- (b) Open flames such as candles and incense are not permitted in residence.
-Residents who require the use of an open flame for religious or spiritual purposes should contact residence staff. - (c) When the fire alarm sounds, all residents are required to immediately exit the building using the nearest emergency exit and gather in the pathway between Innis College residence and the Rotman School of Management building. - (d) Corridors, including those within suites, must remain free from obstruction. - (e) Residents shall limit the number of individuals within a suite at one time to no more than twenty (20). - (f) Possession or use of any heating element, including but not limited to space heaters, electric blankets, and similar devices, unless authorized by the Dean or their designate, is prohibited.
+- (c) When the fire alarm sounds, all residents are required to immediately exit the building using the nearest emergency exit and gather in the Innis College courtyard and/or building at 2 Sussex Avenue. - (d) Corridors, including those within suites, must remain free from obstruction. - (e) Residents shall limit the number of individuals within a suite at one time to no more than twenty (20).